 Map: Vouliagmenis Av.
 276, Agios Dimitrios

-How to get there: This shopping mall is right on Agios Dimitrios metro station, on the red metro line.
+How to get there: This shopping center is right on Agios Dimitrios metro station, on the red metro line.

 5. River West

 This is the largest mall in the west suburbs of Athens.
-Here, you will find a range of stores, including megastores like Decathlon.
-There are plenty of outdoor areas and free parking, and even an Electrical Vehicle charging station.
+Here, you will find a range of clothing stores, including megastores like Decathlon, shoe shops, electronics, and many more consumer goods.
+There are plenty of outdoor areas, free on-site parking, and even an Electrical Vehicle charging station.

 Website: River West